ncatlab/nlab-content/pages/0/6/9/4/4960/content.md

 * [[Bill Lawvere]], _Axiomatic cohesion_ Theory and Applications of Categories, Vol. 19, No. 3, 2007, pp. 41&#8211;49. ([pdf](http://www.tac.mta.ca/tac/volumes/19/3/19-03.pdf))

-This demands the conditions that "cohesive piece have points" and "pieces of products are products of pieces" as part of the definition of "category of cohesion".
+This demands the conditions that "cohesive piece have points" and "pieces of powers are powers of pieces" as part of the definition of "category of cohesion".

 The observation that $Sh(CartSp)$ is a [[local topos]] and that this serves to characterize [[diffeological space]]s was amplified by [[David Carchedi]].